MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/campaign.md

 **Delete:** Required.
 The Status must be set to Deleted.

 ### <a name="storeid"></a>Store Id
-The unique identifier for the Bing Merchant Center store that your product catalog feed belongs to.
+The unique identifier for the Bing Merchant Center store that contains a product catalog feed that you want to use for the campaign.

+Once you choose a store for a campaign, you can't change it.
+If at some point you want to use a different store, you would need to create a new shopping campaign with a new shopping setting.

 To get your store identifiers, call the [GetBMCStoresByCustomerId](../campaign-management-service/getbmcstoresbycustomerid.md) operation.